animal-tree/Writing-stuff-2/Theories/What-is-Light.md

 It's that interaction, and the subsequent energy excitations of electrons in proteins called photopsins, that allows our eyes to see, and this interaction is indeed independent to the photon's polarization.

-So my thought experiment has a simpler resolution.
+So my thought experiment has a simpler[^2] resolution.
 The spacetime curve then becomes:

 <p align='center'>
   _____________________